reincedaniel/receipt-to-png/README.md

-# Projeto: Captura e Download de Recibo Html / Vuejs 3 (CDN)
+# Projeto: Receipt Capture and Download in Html / Vuejs 3 (CDN)

 This Vue.js project allows you to create, visualize, and capture a fictional receipt as a PNG image, which can be downloaded by the user.